Learn to Save on Tariffs and Fees with USMCA

 In the U.S.A., the agreement is named the USMCA (U.S. Mexico Canada Agreement); it replaced the NAFTA (North American Free Trade Agreement) on 7/1/2020.
 In Canada, the agreement is named the CUSMA (Canada United States Mexico Agreement).
 In Mexico, the agreement is named the T-MEC (Tratado entre Mexico Estados Unidos y Canada).
 These are the three names for a single agreement between three nations.

-USMCA is the new NAFTA.
-After 25 years, the United States, Canada, and Mexico have approved the agreement which went into force on July 1, 2020.
-The USMCA’s entry into force symbolizes the beginning of a new chapter for North American trade by supporting more balanced, reciprocal trade, and stronger economic development in North America.
-The USMCA contains enhancements and modernized approaches to rules of origin, agricultural market access, intellectual property, digital trade, financial services, labor, and numerous other sectors.
+USMCA’s entry into force symbolizes the beginning of a new chapter for North American firms; it supports trade that is more balanced and reciprocal between the three member countries.
+Trade and stronger economic development in North America are a goal of the USMCA.
+The USMCA contains enhancements; it modernized products’ rules of origin, improved agricultural market access, and strengthened intellectual property, digital trade, financial services, and labor rules.

 What You Will Learn

-Learn from our experts who have real-world experience.
-Our experts have been in your shoes and can relate to your issues and concerns.
-Our USMCA training course will teach you how the USMCA is going to impact your business.
-Learn what the new changes mean for you and how it will affect your current NAFTA process.
-USMCA went into effect July 1, 2020.
+Learn from our experts who have real-world experience; they have been in your shoes and can relate to your issues and concerns.
+Our USMCA course will provide information about how it could impact your business.

 USMCA Training Course Will Benefit